National Party presses the attack against Govt's green car policy

 National now says a second part of the policy - which aims to change what cars are being brought into the country by setting emissions targets for importers - could mean heavy-emitting vehicles would be charged even more down the line.

-Under that importing policy, suppliers would be have to meet certain average emissions targets across the entire fleets they import, rather than individual vehicles.
+Under that importing policy, suppliers would be have to meet certain average emissions targets across the entire fleets they import, rather than individual vehicles, or face penalties.

-However, leader Simon Bridges argues that means while a 2019 Toyota Hilux, for example, would be subject to a $1200 penalty under the "feebate" scheme, it could effectively also incur another $4650 charge for some importers under proposed import rules after 2025.
+Opposition Leader Simon Bridges says that means while a 2019 Toyota Hilux, for example, was subject to a $1200 penalty under the "feebate" scheme, it could effectively also incur another $4650 charge for some importers once the import rules tightened up in 2025.

 Those kind of costs would be passed onto consumers, he said.